 We use certain non-GAAP performance measures, in addition to certain performance metrics determined under GAAP, as we believe these measures improve the understanding of the Company's operating results.
 We believe these non-GAAP measures provide useful information to our Board of Directors, management and investors regarding certain trends relating to our financial condition and results of operations.
 Our management uses these non-GAAP measures to compare our performance to that of prior periods for trend analyses, purposes of determining management incentive compensation and budgeting, forecasting and planning purposes.
 We provide Pro-rata financial information because we believe it assists investors and analysts in estimating our economic interest in our consolidated and unconsolidated partnerships, when read in conjunction with the Company's reported results under GAAP.
-We believe presenting our Pro-rata share of operating results, along with other non-GAAP measures, may assist in comparing the Company's operating results to other REITs.
-We continually evaluate the usefulness, relevance, limitations, and calculation of our reported non-GAAP measures' at the beginning of this Management's Discussion and Analysis.
+We believe presenting our Pro-rata share of operating results, along with other non-GAAP measures, may assist in comparing the

+Company's operating results to other REITs.
+We continually evaluate the usefulness, relevance, limitations, and calculation of our reported non-GAAP performance measures to determine how best to provide relevant information to the public, and thus such reported measures could change.
+See "Non-GAAP Measures" at the beginning of this Management's Discussion and Analysis.

 We do not consider non-GAAP measures an alternative to financial measures determined in accordance with GAAP.
-The principal limitation of these non-GAAP financial measures is they may exclude significant expense and income items that are required by

-GAAP to be recognized in our consolidated financial statements.
+The principal limitation of these non-GAAP financial measures is they may exclude significant expense and income items that are required by GAAP to be recognized in our consolidated financial statements.
 In addition, they reflect the exercise of management's judgment about which expense and income items are excluded or included in determining these non-GAAP financial measures.
 In order to compensate for these limitations, reconciliations of the non-GAAP financial measures we use to their most directly comparable GAAP measures are provided.
 Non-GAAP financial measures should not be relied upon in evaluating the financial condition, results of operations or future prospects of the Company.